Beef short ribs are the kind of food you can find at fine dining restaurants and high-end steakhouses.

 - Preheat the oven to 300 degrees.
 Mix the flour, hot and smoked paprika, one teaspoon of salt, black pepper, and olive oil in a large bowl.
 Dredge the beef ribs in the flour mixture.
 Shake off the excess flour.

-- Put the short ribs in the bacon fat.
+- Put the beef short ribs in the bacon fat.
 If all ribs can’t fit at once, do it in batches.
 Brown for up to five minutes per side.
 Don’t stir unless to switch sides.

 - Chop the bacon and move it aside for later use.